 Press plus to add an “Item”.
-Items a the object coding and UI are linking to in OH, it is another layer of abstraction.
+Items are the objects the coding and UI are linking to in OH, it is another layer of abstraction.
 Items may be linked to multiple channels, but we just create a single new one here.

 Keep everything as it has been defaulted and press the blue “Link” button at the bottom.